Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 I wanted to maximize the scripting in order to be able to easily come back on errors / bad design later.
 Some codes or parts of codes were made with A.I. to speed up the process (Gemini mainly, a pinch of Claude too for the most tricky parts).
 Basically there is no rocket science here but I must admit that A.I. was precious to circumvent the scarcity of Neo Geo dedicated editing tool (Yeah, I know, it’s evil, it kills the planet and all of that).
 We are clearly addressing a niche market here.

 The Neo Geo CD hack was made in parallel to the MVS version as it is not more difficult to do on any of the systems.
-Except that the Neo Geo CD is scarcely documented (The only interesting source is a [Neo Geo CD World article](https://www.neogeocdworld.info/html/fiche/hard.htm) by Furrtek), so I was basically on my own most of the time.
+Except that the Neo Geo CD is scarcely documented (The only interesting source is a [Neo Geo CD World article](https://www.neogeocdworld.info/html/fiche/hard.htm) by Furrtek), so I was basically on my own most of the time for the file formatting details.

 ## Identified flaws due to the 15 colors per tile limitation